Hinduism and other religions: Doctrine

 In Hinduism (also in Jainism and Sikhism), the concept of moksha is akin to that of Buddhism's nirvana, but some scholars further claim that it is akin as well to Christianity's doctrine of salvation.
 Hindu sannyasi Swami Tripurari states:... in theory the sinners of the world are the beneficiaries of Christ’s sacrifice, but it is God the father for whose pleasure Christ underwent the crucifixion, even when the father’s joy in this scenario lies in the salvation of sinners.
 Christ represents the intermediary between God and humanity, and his life aptly illustrates the fact that it is sacrifice by which we come to meet our maker.
 Thus in Christ the Divine teaches us “the way” more than he does the goal.
 The Christ conception represents “the way” in the sense that the way is sacrifice, out of which love arises.
 The Krishna conception represents that for which we not only should, but must sacrifice, compelled by the Godhead’s irresistible attributes, etc. depicted therein.

 The Christian Ashram Movement, a movement within Christianity in India, embraces Vedanta and the teachings of the East, attempting to combine the Christian faith with the Hindu ashram model, and Christian monasticism with the Hindu sannyasa tradition.
 In Western countries, Vedanta has influenced some Christian thinkers (see also: Pierre Johanns, Abhishiktananda, Bede Griffiths), while others in the anti-cult movement have reacted against the activities of immigrant gurus and their followers.

-Among the Malbars of the French island Réunion, a syncretism of Catholicism and Hinduism can develop.

-Krishna Janmashtami, the birth day of Krishna, is considered to be the date of birth of Jesus Christ.

-Mariamman is worshiped as the Virgin Mary.

-Saint Expeditus is identified with goddess Kali.